canonical/charmed-aether-sd-core/docs/tutorials/mastering.md

 Deploy `sdcore-user-plane-k8s` Terraform Module.
 In the directory named `terraform`, update the `main.tf` file.
 Please replace the `access-interface-mac-address` and `core-interface-mac-address` according your environment.
-They are advised to be noted in the `Checkpoint 4`.
+You would have noted them at the `Checkpoint 4`.

 ```console
 cd terraform